ctsrc/toy_transaction_engine/README.md

 3. Deposits and withdrawals are transactions between the system and an external party such as for example a bank.
 4. Users can dispute deposits, but they cannot dispute withdrawals.
+5. A frozen account cannot withdraw money.
+6. A frozen account is still able to deposit money.
+7. A frozen account is also still able to dispute, resolve and chargeback.

 Assumption 4 requires some explanation: According to the spec, the dispute process goes transaction -> dispute -> resolve -> chargeback.
 The chargeback, which is the